Interpreting Black-box Machine Learning Models for High Dimensional Datasets: Experiments

 \subsection{Model performance analyses}

-We report the classification accuracy of each model w.r.t. increasing latent dimensions in \cref{fig:acc_vs_dim}.
-When the projection dimension increases, the accuracy of each model also increases and the inter-model difference reduces, until a certain point where each model's accuracy tends to decrease again.
-Since embedding smaller dimensional datasets into much low dimensions tend to lose essential information to correctly classify data points, it results in significant performance degradation, e.g., in case of health advice and forest cover type datasets, the classification accuracy improves up to 45 $\approx$ 55\% projected dimension only.

-In case of very high dimensional datasets~(e.g., GE and UJIndoorLoc), projecting them into embedding space with 5 $\approx$ 7\% dimension not to lose much information necessary to classify the data points.
-It is likely that higher dimensions bring more noise than information, making the classification task harder and no better than baseline~(beyond 5\% for the GE and 9\% for the UJIndoorLoc dataset).
+We report the performance of each model w.r.t. increasing latent dimensions in \cref{fig:acc_vs_dim}.
+When the dimension increases, accuracy also increases and the inter-model difference reduces, until a certain point where accuracy decreases again.
+In the case of lower dimensional datasets~(e.g., health advice and forest cover), accuracy improves up to 45 $\approx$ 55\% of projected dimension.~However, embedding them into much lower dimensions loses useful information to correctly classify data points, yielding significant accuracy drop.
+In the case of higher dimensional datasets~(e.g., GE, UJIndoorLoc), more dimensions bring more noise than information, which makes the classification harder~(a model is no better than baseline, e.g., 5\% for GE and 9\% for UJIndoorLoc).
+Projecting them into 5 $\approx$ 7\% embedding dimension unlikely to lose information.

-We report the performance of individual models in \cref{table:performance_all_models}.
-Asymptotically, $MLP_{PCA}$ model consistently yielded the lowest accuracy across all the dataset, while $XGBoost_{Isomap}$ slightly outperformed $MLP_{PCA}$.
-As PCA features are projected onto the orthogonal basis, they are linearly uncorrelated and similar to a single layered AE with a linear activation function.
-Eventhough Isomap can learn a projection that preserves the intrinsic structure of the data, it is not able to grasp non-linearity, hence failed to learn complex transformations. $SAN_{CAE}$ and $TabNet$ yielded comparable accuracy as both architectures learn projections that preserves relevant information for the classification.
-However, $SAN_{CAE}$ outperformed $TabNet$ as CAE modeled non-linear interactions among large number of features and generate classification-friendly representations.